 The type of driver you are can also influence your costs.
 If you've never been in an accident or had a ticket, you will typically pay less for insurance than someone who has caused an accident or has tickets on their driving record.

-“Full coverage” insurance includes multiple coverages to help protect you and your vehicle in a variety of scenarios where you could get into an accident and receive payment for losses regardless of who’s at fault.
+"Full coverage" insurance isn't actually a type of policy or coverage, and it doesn't have an established definition.
+But the term generally refers to multiple coverages that can help protect you and your vehicle in a variety of scenarios where you could get into an accident and receive payment for losses regardless of who's at fault.

 Liability-only insurance includes only your required coverages to help keep you legal.
 Liability-only coverage helps ensure that if you cause an accident, your insurance could cover damage and injuries you cause to the other driver and their car.
 How much is covered depends on the limits you choose.

 Although liability-only may be cheaper, it could turn out to be substantially more costly if you're involved in an accident.
 Weighing the risk you're comfortable taking, while also paying what your budget allows, is key to finding the coverages that work for you.

 Because "full coverage" isn't actually a type of policy or coverage, insurance providers obviously won't have a set price for it.
 And anyway, finding the cheapest car insurance may be desired, but price shouldn't be the only factor when it comes to your safety on the road.
 When shopping for an insurance provider, consider the following:

 Reliability: Are the potential insurer's reviews good?

 Claims process: What is the insurer's reputation for handling claims?

 Customer service: Is someone available to answer a phone to help you?

 Convenience: Are you able to get a quote or access account information online?